Vintage Nightstands Makeover

 I typically strip them instead, but something about a worn off finish makes me want to sand.
 Here’s more about how to remove stain from wood.

-If I would have had my SurfPrep sander back then, it would have been a lot easier to sand the curved edges.
+If I had my SurfPrep sander back then, it would have been a lot easier to sand the curved edges.
+Read our Surfprep Sander reviews here for more about this tool.

 Protecting Tops and Legs from Overspray